Skip to Content

 About the Drive from Queenstown to Milford Sound

-The scenic drive from Queenstown to Milford Sound is a 287.6-kilometer (179 miles) journey that without stopping takes a little over 3.5 hours.
-With that said, the journey will take you much longer if you plan to stop along the way and truly enjoy the drive.
+The scenic drive from Queenstown to Milford Sound is a 287.6-kilometer (179 miles) journey that, without stopping, takes a little over 3.5 hours.
+With that said, the journey will take a fair bit longer if you plan to stop along the way and truly enjoy the drive.
 I tend to always spend at least one night in either Te Anau or Milford Sound itself.
 That way, you can take your time on the journey and see the sights along the way.

-If you choose to stay in Milford Sound (at the Milford Sound Lodge) then you can leave early from Queenstown and take your time stopping at the sights below along the way and then do one of the first cruises the next morning.
-After, you could drive back to Queenstown stopping at places you didn’t on the way there.
+If you choose to stay in Milford Sound, then you can leave early from Queenstown and take your time stopping at the sights below, and then do one of the first cruises the next morning.
+After, you could drive back to Queenstown, stopping at places you didn’t manage to on the way there.

 On the road trip between Queenstown and Milford Sound, it’s important to drive to the conditions.
-If you’re visiting Queenstown in winter be sure to carry snow chains and know how to use them.
-Fiordland National Park is also one of the wettest regions in NZ so be prepared to drive in the rain.
-Heavy rain can cause slips that block the road so be sure to check the road conditions online before!
+If you’re visiting in winter, be sure to carry snow chains and know how to use them.
+Fiordland National Park is also one of the wettest regions in NZ, so be prepared to drive in the rain.
+Heavy rain can cause slips that block the road, so be sure to check the road conditions online beforehand!

 Related Read: Want to experience #vanlife on this incredible road trip?
 Read my blog about renting a campervan in Queenstown for all the info you need.